Honolua Bay Snorkeling: Maui’s Most Pristine Marine Preserve

 - Napili Bay

-- Airport Beach (Kahekili)
+- Airport Beach (Kahekili Beach Park)

-What You’ll See Snorkeling at Honolua Bay
+Marine Life You Can See Snorkeling Honolua Bay

-Marine life here is exceptional:
+The marine life here is fantastic.

 - Hawaiian green sea turtles